 Adventure Cycling encourages virtual Bike Travel Weekend and Bike Your Park Day events in 2020.
 There are lots of ways to participate virtually.

-- Instead of going on a ride, give an online presentation to your friends about your favorite adventure (multi-day or day ride in parks).
+- Give an online presentation to your friends about your favorite adventure (multi-day or day ride in parks).
 When you register your event, you can make it open to the public and invite people all over the world to join.
 Use a platform like Zoom, Skype, Google Hangouts, WhatsApp, or Facetime to connect with people virtually.
 You can also use Adventure Cycling’s “How to Go on A Bike Overnight” PowerPoint presentation to inspire others to go on a bike adventure.
-Contact email@example.com for the PowerPoint presentation and resources.
+Contact firstname.lastname@example.org for the PowerPoint presentation and resources.

 - Experience a park or public lands virtually.
 Visit your favorite park’s website and check out their virtual offerings.
 Below are some links to help you get started on a virtual park experience.